 - Oregonians in all other parts of the state were the most critical.
 They said that more than half of each dollar the state spends (51 cents) is wasted.

-Women say the state wastes more cents per dollar than do men, even though women are typically more supportive of tax measures to fund social programs than men.
+Women say the state wastes more cents per dollar than men, even though women are typically more supportive of tax measures to fund social programs than men.

 - The median response among women is that 48 cents per dollar of state spending are wasted, compared to a median response among men of 42 cents.